 - Record volunteer hours in BroncNation as you complete them, or as one larger entry each week or month.
 Hours will be approved throughout each semester.

 - Service hours can be accumulated over different semesters or academic years until you reach 20 hours, enough to attend a reflection session.

 - Community Service performed for multiple organizations can be combined to reach 20+ hours.
 Be sure to list all of the organizations you volunteered with in the Service Hours form.

 - Do not wait until the end of a semester to record service hours in BroncNation.
-The Office of Service and Civic Engagement needs time to approve them, and you will need to attend a reflection session before the points are earned.
+The Office of Service and Civic Engagement staff need time to review and approve them, and you will need to sign up for and attend a reflection session before the points are earned.

-- Seniors should complete their Engaged Learning requirement before their last semester whenever possible.
+- Seniors: complete your Engaged Learning requirement before your last semester whenever possible.
 Submit service hours and attend a reflection session during the semester prior to your last one to ensure a seamless graduation.